YanisChrys/genome_assembly/README.md

 ### Flye

 Given that Flye is easier to run and has fewer options to choose from it is implemented into a separate script found [here](flye.sh).
+Commented out are two self-explanatory options : --scaffold --keep-haplotypes, which can be used if wanted/needed.

+There is also a snakefile for running FLYE but is unused and is given only for inspiration on how it could work.

 ### Polishing